jovsa/jovsa.github.io/_posts/2022-01-01-notes-the-system-of-objects.md

   * So the gestural system of control must be deemed indispensable - not to make the system work technically, for more advanced technology could (and no doubt will) make it unnecessary, but, rather, to make that system work psychologically.
 * A new operational field
 * Minituarization

-* Stylization, Manipulapabiliy, Envelopment
+#### Stylization, Manipulapabiliy, Envelopment

 * Functionality is thus no longer the imposition of a real task, but simply the adaptation of one form to another (as of handle to hand) and the consequent supersession or omission of the actual processes of work.
 * We are heading towards an absolutism of forms: only the form is called for, only the form is read, and at the deepest level it is the functionality of forms that defines 'style'.
 * The end of symbolic dimension
-  *
+* The abstrctness of power
+  * objects have now become more complex than human behaviour relative to them.

 ### Conclusion: Neturaleness and Functionality